 However, Barstool sat on the sidelines.

 After FanDuel launched on Jan.
 21 as the first-to-market operator, DraftKings, BetMGM, and BetRivers also launched by the end of January.
-William Hill (now Caesars) launched in February, WynnBET debuted in March, and Unibet Sports joined the fray in April.
+William Hill (now Caesars VA) launched in February, WynnBET debuted in March, and Unibet VA joined the fray in April.

 The Virginia Lottery, which oversees legal and regulated sports betting in VA, actually issued a permit to Penn Sports Interactive, LLC (Barstool) on March 15.
 However, like Golden Nugget and Bally Bet, which also received permits on that date, Barstool had sat idle.

 |Sportsbook||Permit approval date||Launch date|